theturboturnip/mpegflow/README.md

+# THIS IS A FORK
+This is a fork of the original [**mpegflow** program](https://github.com/vadimkantorov/mpegflow), the rest of this README is from the original repo.

 # Information & Contact

 We release **mpegflow** for easy extraction of MPEG-flow (motion vectors) from video files along with a visualization tool **vis**, both under the [MIT license](http://github.com/vadimkantorov/mpegflow/blob/master/LICENSE).
 We provide Makefiles for Linux / Windows and distribute [binary releases](http://github.com/vadimkantorov/mpegflow/releases).